What is gingivitis?

 Gingivitis is the inflammation of the gum tissue.
 It is the first stage of gum disease.
 If should not be taken lightly since it could advance into a disease condition that has serious implications for your health.
 If you want to know how to get rid of gingivitis in a week, you may be asking for a lot.
 However, at a minimum you need to avoid irritants, kill mouth bacteria, and use the best mouthwash for gingivitis.
 Consulting with your dentist should be part of the plan.

 Gum Disease Symptoms

 - Red, swollen gums

 Studies show that the majority of adults are suffering from some kind of periodontal disease.
 This silent oral condition is usually left unnoticed because it does not elicit pain or show serious complications until the later phases.
 With that in mind, it is understandable why many people simply brush it off, pun intended, as a minor inconvenience.

 Sadly, most of those afflicted do not regret doing so until it is too late.
 Thankfully you can treat gingivitis at home.
 That is, if you start taking oral hygiene seriously at the early stages of the condition. if you are looking to cure gingivitis, then you need to understand its root cause.

-The Cause of Gum Disease – Bacteria
+The Cause of Gum Disease – Bacteria in Mouth

 Stages of Periodontal Disease